Resources & Scholarships for Homeless Students

 - Food Pantries Students may have access to an on-campus food pantry, but off-campus options also exist.
 Churches, special interest groups, minority groups, elementary and high schools, community gardens and standalone food pantry facilities can all provide free food to anyone who needs it.
 There are generally no qualifications or applications to use food pantries.
 Students can use this online directory to find food pantries in their area.

 - Churches, Synagogues and Other Religious Establishments Religious organizations may provide aid for housing and bills.
 Some may even have their own affordable housing units.
 Church residences are gaining popularity as a solution to the current lack of affordable housing.
-Portsmouth Union Church in Portland, Oregon, for example, is currently working to combat the city’s cost-prohibitive housing by turning half of the church’s property into an affordable housing community.
+Portsmouth Union Church in Portland, Oregon, for example, recently completed Portsmouth Commons, a project done to combat the city’s cost-prohibitive housing by turning half of the church’s property into an affordable housing community.
 Residents do not need to be affiliated with the church.
 Portsmouth Union is also working with other churches in the area to help them replicate and create similar housing projects.

 - Minority and Special Interest Organizations Organizations serving the LGBTQ community and racial, ethnic and religious minorities can also be excellent resources for homeless and housing-insecure students.
 Seeking assistance through groups like these can not only offer housing stability but a community as well, which can be vital in precarious times.
 Urban Peak in Colorado offers a range of housing options for homeless LGBTQ young adults between 16 and 24 years old, including sober housing, housing for those with disabilities and housing specifically for other LGBTQ youth who want to go to school.